Generating Preview Environments with Tekton

 November 14, 2021

-One of the early goal of Pipelines as Code on Tekton is to make sure we were able to have the project CI running with itself.
-The common user case of validating pull request was quickly implemented and you can find more information about it in this walkthough video : For slightly more advanced use case here is how we made a release pipeline for the project.
-The goal is when we tag a release and push the tags to the GitHUB repo it will...
+One of the early goals of Pipelines as Code on Tekton was to ensure the project’s CI could run using itself.
+The common use case of validating pull requests was quickly implemented, and you can find more information about it in this walkthrough video: For slightly more advanced use cases, here is how we created a release pipeline for the project. ...

 July 1, 2021